 You may be asked to be a chairperson of a building committee or to serve on such a committee.
 Various committees will study and work on almost all facets of our elementary school curriculum.
-Teacher suggestions should be channeled through the proper committee chairpersons following the Self-Correcting Feedback Loop.
-A teacher's work in Wamego Unified School District may be measured not only by the successin his/her classroom, but also by his/her professional attitude and effectiveness outside of the classroom.
+Teacher suggestions should be channeled through proper committee chairpersons.
+A teacher's work in Wamego Unified School system may be measured not only by the success in his/her classroom, but also by his/her professional attitude and effectiveness outside the classroom.